kenshoo/python-style-guide/README.md

 # good
 if satisfied: return tip
+--> Another bullet - it is acceptable to use case like this
 # Acceptable switch case like conditioning
 if very_happy: return tip * 1.5
 if angry: return lip